Nursing (ADN)/Nursing Transition (LVN to ADN)

 TUBERCULOSIS SCREEN: (Documentation not required until after acceptance into the ACC ADN program.)

 - OR if you have a history of positive TB screen or TB immunization, submit report of chest x-ray showing no evidence of active lung disease. • TB screen is good for one year.
-Chest x-ray is good for 2 years.
+Chest x-ray is good for two years.

 - TB screen or chest x-ray must be current throughout the entire semester; if yours expires before the end of a semester, you must repeat the TB screen or x-ray and turn in the report before that semester starts.